Introduction

 In this section, we describe functions with this simple virtual machine:

-machine Machine {
+machine Machine with degree: 16 {

 reg pc[@pc];